cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 ### Use session cookies:

-Perhaps an even easier way to test this is if your server sent the campaign in a session cookie that you could read off.
+Another way to test this is if your server sent the campaign in a session cookie that you could read off.

 ```js
 cy.visit('https://app.com')